canonical-web-and-design/tutorials.ubuntu.com/tutorials/server/ubuntu-desktop-aws/ubuntu-desktop-aws.md

 ## Overview
 Duration: 0:01

-This tutorial will guide you through the setup of running ubuntu desktop on AWS EC2 Instance using TightVNC on a system running Ubuntu 16.04+.
+This tutorial will guide you through the setup of running ubuntu desktop on an AWS EC2 instance using TightVNC on a system running Ubuntu 16.04+.

 What you'll need :